 Longfellow Birthday Celebration

 Join us for this annual program in Story Chapel, co-sponsored by the Longfellow House – Washington’s Headquarters National Historic Site.
 Following a talk about Longfellow’s lasting legacy, we’ll enjoy birthday cake and then walk to the Longfellow Lot on Indian Ridge Path for a wreath-laying ceremony.
-This year’s speaker will be Dr. Christopher Phillips, Associate Professor and Assistant Head of the English Department at Lafayette College

 Experience a deeper connection to Mount Auburn Cemetery with free access to all our public programs and discounts on special events by joining the Friends of Mount Auburn.
 Our robust roster of programs each year is made possible through your generous support.

 Funding for programs has been provided in part by the Massachusetts Cultural Council.